Potable Water Tank Inspections

 3 Year Maintenance Inspections

 AWWA in M42 – Chapter 8 (rev. 2013) states: “Tanks should be washed out and inspected at least once every three years, and where water supplies have sediment problems, annual washouts are recommended”.
 In the almost 3 decades Aquatic Inspections has been working in potable water storage facilities, we’ve seen how routine maintenance and inspections can save owners a considerable amount of time and money.

-It is not uncommon to have previously unknown problems identified during routine inspections.
+It is not uncommon to have previously unknown problems identified during routine potable water tank inspections.
 Coating failures, leaks in both concrete and steel facilities, corrosion issues, components in need of repair, root intrusion, animal remains, vandal intrusion and structural damage from seismic activity are just some of the issues identified by Aquatic Inspections during routine inspections.
 We have documented, on several occasions, reservoirs with significant leaks (30-250 gpm) that showed no evidence of water leakage in the under-drainage system.

 Identifying needed service and repairs before they reach the critical stage can save tens of thousands of dollars and allows for budgeting to address these issues before they become major projects.
 Establishing a baseline of a facility’s condition can also help plan for future maintenance.

 EXAMPLE: In 2008, Aquatic Inspections identified critical corrosion on an internal overflow line.
 Failure of that line would have resulted in an uncontrollable leak, draining the 5 MG reservoir.